tensorflow/tensorboard/tensorboard/http_api.md

 ## `/data/plugin/histograms/histograms?run=foo&tag=bar`

-Returns an array of event_accumulator.HistogramEvents ([wall_time, step, HistogramValue]) for the given run and tag.
-A HistogramValue is [min, max, num, sum, sum_squares, bucket_limit, bucket]. wall_time is seconds since epoch.
+Returns an array of [wall_time, step, HistogramValue] for the given run and tag.
+A HistogramValue is a list of buckets, where each bucket is of the form [min, max, count]. wall_time is seconds since epoch.

 Annotated Example: (note - real data is higher precision)